 - 3 teaspoons kosher salt, plus more for seasoning vegetables

-- 1 teaspoon ground coriander or 2 tablespoons fresh coriander seed
+- 1 teaspoon ground coriander

 - 1 teaspoon ground cumin